GameFoundry/bsf/Documentation/Manuals/Native/scripting.md

 Similar to methods, field information can be retrieved from @ref BansheeEngine::MonoClass "MonoClass" by calling @ref BansheeEngine::MonoClass::getField "MonoClass::getField" or @ref BansheeEngine::MonoClass::getAllFields "MonoClass::getAllFields".
 The returned value is a @ref BansheeEngine::MonoField "MonoField" which provides information about the field and allows you to retrieve and set values in the field using @ref BansheeEngine::MonoField::getValue "MonoField::getValue" / @ref BansheeEngine::MonoField::setValue "MonoField::setValue".
 This works similar to how methods are invoked and is explained in more detail later.

 ## MonoProperty {#scripting_a_e}
-Properties are very similar to fields, retrieved from @ref BansheeEngine::MonoClass "MonoClass" by calling @ref BansheeEngine::MonoClass::getProperty "MonoClass::getProperty" or @ref BansheeEngine::MonoClass::getAllProperties "MonoClass::getAllProperties".
+Properties are very similar to fields, retrieved from @ref BansheeEngine::MonoClass "MonoClass" by calling @ref BansheeEngine::MonoClass::getProperty "MonoClass::getProperty".
 The returned value is a @ref BansheeEngine::MonoProperty "MonoProperty" which provides information about the property and allows you to retrieve and set values in it.
 The main difference is that properties in C# can be indexed (like arrays) and therefore a two set of set/get methods are provided, one accepting an index and other one not.
 It's up to the user to know which one to call.
 The methods are @ref BansheeEngine::MonoProperty::get "MonoProperty::get" / @ref BansheeEngine::MonoProperty::set "MonoProperty::set" and @ref BansheeEngine::MonoProperty::getIndexed "MonoProperty::getIndexed" / @ref BansheeEngine::MonoProperty::setIndexed "MonoProperty::setIndexed".

 ## Attributes {#scripting_a_f}
 Attributes provide data about a class, method or field provided at runtime, which usually allows such objects to be specialized in some regard.
 Attributes don't have their own wrapper, because they are esentially normal managed objects and you can work with them as such.